RobustaStudio/csvtk/README.md

 -  `rename` rename column names
 -  `rename2` rename column names by regular expression
 -  `replace` replace data of selected fields by regular expression
+-  `replace2` replace data of selected fields using javascript function.
 -  `mutate` create new columns from selected fields by regular expression
 -  `mutate2` create new column from selected fields by awk-like arithmetic/string expressions
 -  `gather` gather columns into key-value pairs